 When your eCommerce fulfillment operations fall apart, your supply chain grinds to a halt.
 The founders of Red Stag Fulfillment learned that firsthand when their 3PL failed to ship their holiday orders.
 As they picked through a warehouse strewn with bits of packaging to find their stock and ship the orders themselves, they knew they needed a better solution.

 Red Stag Fulfillment’s founders recognized the value of fulfillment tailored to the needs of the eCommerce enterprise.
 They built a company that provided the kind of pick and pack services their growing businesses needed and then offered those services, with their exacting level of accuracy, to the eCommerce industry.

 Optimizing your fulfillment partner means more than finding a 3PL that provides high-quality service (though that is critical).
 You need a fulfillment company that also meets these criteria:

 - Warehouse locations to reach your customers quickly

 - Service levels (such as same-day fulfillment) to meet customer expectations for fast delivery

 - Additional services (cold storage, food certification, kitting, oversized shipping, etc.) that your company needs

 At Red Stag Fulfillment, we have had the privilege of seeing what happens when a promising company gets the benefit of top-notch fulfillment.
 We’ve watched them grow and scale, fulfilling their potential to become wildly successful enterprises.

 Supply chain continuity planning is critical to your growth, and your fulfillment partner is an essential piece of that puzzle.
-Red Stag Fulfillment offers industry-leading 3PL services, specializing in heavy, oversized, and high-value products.
+Red Stag Fulfillment offers industry-leading 3PL services to all kinds of companies, and we’re one of the few 3PLs that also supports heavy, oversized, and high-value products.
 We might just be the optimal fulfillment company for you.

 More about eCommerce continuity planning: